| 2025/2026 SEASON ●Premier League ●League Cup ●FA Cup ●Friendly | ||||||||||||||||||||||

 dominating possession but showing very little urgency until

-forced home an equaliser but a number of chances for a winner
+home an equaliser but a number of chances for a winner were

 shoot-out outcome, if not that it would be concluded in just six